tywil04/PasswordManager/README.md

 - `RP_DISPLAY_NAME`: This is the display name for a relying party..

 - `RP_ID`: This is the relying partys origin domain.
 Example value: `localhost`.

-- `RP_ORIGINS`: This is a comma seperated list of allowed origins.
-Example value: `http://localhost:8080,https://example.org`.

 - `RP_ICON`: This is a URL to the icon for a relying party.
 This is optional, a blank value can be set.